tahadostifam/tahadostifam.github.io/src/content/blog/install-llvm19-on-ubuntu24.md

 tags: ["llvm", "linux", "ubuntu", "compiler-design"]
 ---

-# 🔧 Installing LLVM 19, Clang, CMake, libffi, libxml2, and zlib on Ubuntu 24.04

 This guide walks you through installing the essential development tools and libraries for C/C++ and compiler development on **Ubuntu 24.04**:

 - LLVM 19 + Clang